 This route can get muddy and flooded after rain.

-Turn right on to Avenida de Santiago which you follow for about 1km, walking on the RIGHT otherwise you'll miss the waymarkings, until the Camino veers on to a minor road to the right.
+Turn right on to Avenida de Santiago which you follow for 700m, walking on the RIGHT otherwise you'll miss the waymarkings, until the Camino veers on to a minor road to the right.
 After a short while you'll cross the main road again and continue steeply uphill.
-You'll cross another road and then there's a long, steep climb to...
+You'll cross another road and then there's a steep 250m climb over 2km.

 ATTENTION!
 Fake yellow arrows will try to lead you towards the village of Cambeo.
-They're a slightly lighter colour than normal arrows, play close attention, they appear in the woods about 5km after Cudeiro.
-If you end up in Cambeo you'll have to follow the main road left to rejoin the Camino (ignore arrows urging you to continue north!)
+They're a slightly lighter colour than normal arrows, play close attention, they appear in the woods after the Camino flattens out.
+If you accidentally end up in Cambeo you'll have to follow the main road left to rejoin the Camino (ignore arrows urging you to continue north!)

-7km / 1¾ hrs to Casa César, an informal café run by César, a retired lorry driver, who serves up delicious home-made cakes and other goodies, including his own wine.
+11.6km from Ourense to Cima de Vila and Casa César, an informal café run by César, a retired lorry driver, who serves up delicious home-made cakes and other goodies, including his own wine.

 There are two routes between Cea and Castro Dozón.
 The right route is the 'official' one and passes through Oseira.
 The left route is slightly shorter.

 From Praza Maior go north on to Rúa da Praza Maior and cross the main road on to Rúa de Lodairo (past the Bread Monument) and follow the signs.

 6km through open country to Pielas.
 Café, O Toxo, reported good.Oseira